pakiessling/TMAxplode/README.md

 ![TMAxplode header](media/header.png)

 Small utility to separate tissue pieces or TMA cores in spatial transcriptomic measurements.
 Every separate tissue piece will receive a unique number.
-Optionally, remove tissue sections containing less than a specified number of cells.
+Optionally, identifies isolated pieces with less cells than specified to identify debris and damaged pieces.

 ## Usage